RayTiasha/Atliq-Sales-Analysis/README.md

 5. India is a super-market as it generates nearly as much revenue as the USA, South Korea, and Canada combined.
 The North American region (USA & Canada) as a whole is a critical secondary pillar for the company.
 There is significant room for growth in the European market compared to the Asian and American segments.
 [Link](https://github.com/RayTiasha/Atliq-Sales-Analysis/blob/main/reports/Top%205%20Net%20Sales.pdf)

 ## Conclusion
-This project demonstrated how a structured data model can transform fragmented records into actionable insights.
-By consolidating 800k+ sales records into a star schema and standardizing measures, AtliQ Hardware gained reliable, scalable reporting that directly supported fiscal 2022 planning and future growth initiatives.
+It highlighted how data analytics can transform fragmented records into actionable insights, enabling informed decision-making, supporting strategic planning, and guiding AtliQ Hardware toward high-impact opportunities for fiscal 2022 and future growth initiatives.

 ## Note
 The original dataset is not included due to data privacy restrictions.